albertwidi/go-project-example/README.md

 ### Microservice Structure Inside Monolith

-When a company become larger and the number of people and teams increase rapidly, it is make sense to adopt microservice architecture for the company.
+When a company become larger and the number of people and teams increase rapidly, it is make sense to adopt microservice architecture for the company... **to be added**

 **NOTE**